Sports in California: Skateboarding

 Skateboarding is a sport heavily associated with California as it is the place where the sport started.
 Professional skateboarder Tony Hawk was born in Carlsbad, California in 1968 and was involved in many bowl riding and vert competitions there.

 Others

 The California State Games, a statewide Olympics-like sport event, take place in California every year.
 The United States Olympic Committee governs this event.

+Cricket is growing in California due to the growth of the South Asian community, with one team from the state (San Francisco Unicorns) playing in Major League Cricket.

-Northern California – Southern California rivalry
+Northern California–Southern California rivalry

 Most of the teams from Northern California and Southern California are involved in intrastate rivalries.
-There are particularly strong rivalries between the Bay Area and Los Angeles teams.
+There are particularly strong rivalries between the Bay Area and SoCal teams, even extending to college teams.